Organ procurement: India

 Before 1994, India had no legislation banning the sale of organs.
 Low costs and high availability brought in business from around the globe, and transformed India into one of the largest kidney transplant centers in the world.
 However, several problems began to surface.
 Patients were often promised payments that were much higher than what they actually received.
 Other patients reported that their kidneys were removed without their consent after they underwent procedures for other reasons.

 In 1994, the country passed the Transplantation of Human Organs Act (THOA), banning commerce in organs and promoting posthumous donation of organs.
 The law's primary mechanism for preventing the sale of organs was to restrict who could donate a kidney to another person.
 In particular, the THOA bars strangers from donating to one another; a person can only donate to a relative, spouse, or someone bound by "affection."
 In practice, though, people evade the law's restrictions to continue the trade in organs.
 Often, claims of "affection" are unfounded and the organ donor has no connection to the recipient.
 In many cases, the donor may not be Indian or even speak the same language as the recipient.
 There have also been reports of the donor marrying the recipient to circumvent THOA's prohibition.

 Israel

 The Aftonbladet–Israel controversy refers to the controversy that followed the publication of a 17 August 2009 article in the Swedish tabloid Aftonbladet, one of the largest daily newspapers in the Nordic countries.
 The article alleged that Israeli troops harvested organs from Palestinians who had died in their custody.
 Sparking a fierce debate in Sweden and abroad, the article created a rift between the Swedish and the Israeli governments.
-Israeli officials denounced the report at the time and labelled it anti-Semitic.
+Israeli officials denounced the report at the time and labelled it antisemitic.
 Written by Swedish freelance photojournalist Donald Boström, the article's title was Våra söner plundras på sina organ ("Our sons are being plundered for their organs").
-It presented allegations that in the late 1980s and the early 1990s, many young men from the West Bank and Gaza Strip had been seized by Israeli forces and their bodies returned to their families with organs missing.
+The Aftonbladet article, published in August 2009 and written by Donald Boström, reported allegations from Palestinian families that bodies returned after military custody had been subject to post-mortem procedures and claimed organs may have been removed.
+The article called for investigation of those claims.
+Subsequent reporting and official Israeli statements acknowledged isolated instances in the 1990s in which tissues had been taken without family consent (for example, admissions and testimony relating to the Abu Kabir forensic institute), but the Israeli government and many international commentators rejected claims that troops systematically killed Palestinians to harvest organs.